CoCorooxin/MWE-classifier/README.md

 pip install -r requirements.txt
 ```

+​    You can download the pretrained w2v into the working directory from here: https://fauconnier.github.io/, or simply set pretrained to False, asking the model to train from scrach the word embedding.

-​     To train a MLP model
+  To train a MLP model

 ```
 python ml[_classifier.py mlp.yaml